 – Get that fire started (not in the propane BBQ sitting there on the porch)

-– Get a bucket of river water (or mix a hand full of mud into a bucket) and filter it to drink
+– Get a bucket of river water and filter it to drink

 – Try cooking over that fire you built, or use that little rocket stove you have.